 Stock Appreciation Rights-SARs provide for payment to the holder based upon increases in the price of our common stock over a set base price.
 SARs may be granted in connection with stock options or other Awards or separately.
-SARs granted in connection with options will be exercisable only when and to the extent the option is exercisable and will only entitle the holder to the difference between the option exercise price and the fair market value of our common stock on the date of exercise.
-Payment for SARs may be made in cash, our common stock or any combination of the two.
+SARs granted in connection with options will be exercisable and to the extent the option is exercisable and will only entitle the holder to the difference between the option exercise price and the fair market value of our common stock or the two.

 Restricted Stock Units-Restricted stock units represent the right to receive shares of our common stock at a specified date in the future, subject to forfeiture of such right.
-If the restricted stock unit has not been forfeited, then on the date specified in the restricted stock we shall deliver to the holder of the restricted stock unit, unrestricted shares of our common stock which will be freely transferable
+If the restricted stock unit has not been forfeited, then on the date specified in the restricted stock we shall deliver to the holder of the restricted stock unit, unrestricted shares of our common stock which will be freely transferable.